hypo69/hypo/src/ai/prompts/developer/code_checker_en.md

 4. **Handling Different Types of Input Data**:
    - **Python Code**:
-     - Add Sphinx-style comments to all functions, methods, and classes.
+     - Add RST-style comments to all functions, methods, and classes.
      - Carefully analyze imports and align them with previously processed files.
    - **Markdown Files**:
      - Use HTML comments (`<!-- comment -->`) where necessary.